Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 It is sometimes possible for a Transparency Log to present forked views of data to different users.
-This means that, from an individual user's perspective, a log may appear to be operating correctly in the sense that all of a user's Monitor queries succeed.
+This means that, from an individual user's perspective, a log may appear to be operating correctly in the sense that all of a user's Monitor operations succeed.
 However, the Transparency Log has presented a view to the user that's not globally consistent with what it's shown other users.
 As such, the log may associate data with certain keys without the key owner's awareness.